game-core/game-core-integrations/README.md

 Integration for populating user libraries with Steam games and achievements.

 - [ ] PSN
 Integration for populating user libraries with PSN games and achievements.

+Powered by the [psnawp](https://github.com/isFakeAccount/psnawp) Python library.

 - [ ] Xbox Live
 Integration for populating user libraries with Xbox Live games and achievements